Prats222/GIS/README.md

 ## Technologies Used

-- **OpenLayers:** GIS-BEL uses OpenLayers to render interactive maps and provide a seamless mapping experience.
+- **OpenLayers:** GIS uses OpenLayers to render interactive maps and provide a seamless mapping experience.

 - **GeoServer:** GeoServer serves as the back-end geospatial server, enabling data publication and sharing through standardized web services.